 As the longest continuously running sporting camp in the state, Lakewood has been providing anglers with fishing opportunities along the famous Rapid River since 1853.
-Their fishing season runs about mid May until the end of September (this you will see is true for most camps) with prime time during the month of June and early July.
+Their fishing season runs about mid May until the end of September (this you will see is true for most camps) with prime time during the end of May and month of June.
 Lakewood has the ability to accommodate up to 42 people.
 Their cabins are for 2-6 people, however, most of the time anglers prefer their own cabin.
 Although they are "in the middle of the woods, we still have great food" prepared by their chef Richard.
 There are many trails to hike, kayaks, canoes to take out on Lower Richardson Lake, and a motor boat provide ample opportunity to see the area outside of the river banks.
 Their home waters of the famous Rapid River hold native brook trout and wild landlocked salmon.

 Grant's Kennebago Camps